Choosing the Right Saddle

 To get started, place your saddle on your pad and place them both on the horse’s back so that you will be sitting where you would if you were riding bareback.
 It may be a little more forward than you are used to.
 The saddle may move slightly depending on horse conformation and movement, once you are mounted and riding, and that’s OK.

-Girthing buckles should be about 1 inch higher than the elbow.
-See more about cinches and girths below.
+Girthing buckles should be about 3 inches higher than the elbow.
+Read more about cinches and girths below.

-When trying your new saddle out remember that this is a treeless saddle and you’ll likely be sitting totally differently than you are used too.
+When trying out your new saddle remember that this is a treeless saddle and you’ll likely be sitting totally differently than you are used to sitting.
 You will be much more balanced and in tune with your horse.
 You will be using different muscles and may feel a little sore for your first few rides.
 This is normal.
 Once your body gets used to riding in a new position you’ll be fine.
 It is magical!

 When you are riding in your new saddle please take small 20 minute rides at first.
 Make sure it is adjusted to both you and your horse before you take off on a long ride.